 Our California personal injury attorneys discuss the following frequently asked questions about fraudulent or intentional misrepresentation cases:

-- 1. What is fraudulent or intentional misrepresentation under California law?
+- 1. What is fraudulent misrepresentation under California law?

 - 2. How can a person express a false statement?